KaidiWisc/STREAM-Sat/README.md

 Details about CSGD are on https://github.com/KaidiWisc/CSGD_error_model.git

 The currently available STREAM-Sat data is over the year 2017.
-DOI: 10.5061/dryad.c59zw3rfk
+Peng, Kaidi (2023).
+Data from: STREAM-Sat: a novel near-realtime quasi-global satellite-only ensemble precipitation [Dataset].
+Dryad. https://doi.org/10.5061/dryad.c59zw3rfk

 We have a 12-page PowerPoint to summarize STREAM-Sat.
 For any questions, feel free to contact Kaidi Peng (kaidi.peng@wisc.edu).